yuzawa-san/googolplex-theater/README.md

 ```
 ./gradlew build distZip
 ```

 This will generate the application ZIP archive in `./build/distributions/googolplex-theater-VERSION.zip`

-Expand the archive and cd into directory.
+Once you have the ZIP archive, expand it in the desired destination location and `cd` into directory.

+To show all options:
 ```
 ./bin/googolplex-theater --help
 ```

-will show all options.
+To run the application with default settings:
 ```
 ./bin/googolplex-theater
 ```
-will run the application with default settings.

 ### Configuration